stinkyBootsLLC/tenant-portal-2/README.md

 1. From the root directory run `docker build -t tenant-portal-2-php .`

-2. On host machine `chmod 755 -R db`
+2. On host machine `chmod 755 -R app/db`

 3. From the root directory run `docker compose up -d` or `docker-compose up -d`